Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 - Comparing visualizations is often very sensitive, it is better to compare the underlying data instead
 - Test-driven development (TDD) vs. Checking-driven development (CDD)
 - Validation vs. Verification from the perspective of testing scientific software
+- Always make sure that a test breaks when it is supposed to